NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ## Quick start

-We are going to create a simple contract, deploy it, and run a post-deployment initialization method.
+We are going to explore a basic scenario where we deploy a simple contract and then run a post-deployment initialization method.

-### Creating a contract
+### Creating your contract

-First, create a file `contracts/Rocket.sol` and save this code insde it
+Paste the following code into `contracts/Rocket.sol`:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED